deepaksood619/deepaksood619.github.io/docs/computer-science/iot/iot-intro.md

 ## Messaging Patterns

-1. competing consumers

-    A messaging pattern in which more consumers get messages from a common source (i.e. queue) but each message is delivered to only one consumer.
+1. competing consumers - A messaging pattern in which more consumers get messages from a common source (i.e. queue) but each message is delivered to only one consumer.
 2. request/reply
 3. pub/sub

 ## Communication patterns

-1. **Telemetry**
+### Telemetry

-    - **Data flows in one direction from the device to other systems for conveying status changes in the device itself (i.e. sensors reading, ...)**
+- Data flows in one direction from the device to other systems for conveying status changes in the device itself (i.e. sensors reading, ...)
-    - **Direct Messaging mechanism can be used if data is not to be stored.**
+- Direct Messaging mechanism can be used if data is not to be stored.

-2. **Inquires**
+### Inquires

 Requests from the device looking to gather required information or asking to initiate activities

 - Requests and response

-3. **Commands**
+### Commands

 - Commands from other systems sent to a device (or a group of devices) to perform specific activities expecting a result from the command execution, or at least a status for that
 - Mainly store and forward mechanism is used, sometimes a TTL (Time To Live) on the command message is useful in order to avoid the possibility that an offline device will execute an "old" message that is not useful at the time the device comes back online.

-4. **Notifications**
+### Notifications

 Information flows in one direction from other systems to a device (or a group of devices) for conveying status changes

 ![image](../../media/IoT-Intro-image1.jpg)